 Notes/Results: I really like this granola.
 Every time I make homemade granola, it reinforces that you should never, ever buy it pre-made.
 Even the gourmet brands just don't have the same freshness and appeal as when you mix and bake it to your own preferences.
 The cashews add a decadent note and for some reason I have neglected to put sesame seeds in my granola and the orange zest was lovely with the cinnamon.
 I like my granola flakier than clumpy and so I used just the 1/3 cup of maple syrup--so it isn't overly sweet.
 With a handful topping the creamy Siggi's vanilla yogurt (my new favorite) and fresh blackberries, it was delicious and more like a dessert than breakfast.
 I have to go get more yogurt and berries and I will happily scarf down all of my granola and make it again.

 I'm sharing this post with the Weekend Cooking event at Beth Fish Reads, a weekly event that is open to anyone who has any kind of food-related post to share.
 For more information, see the welcome post.

-Note: A review copy of "The Wild Inside" was provided to me by the author and the publisher, Harper Collins, via TLC Book Tours.
+Note: A review copy of "Because I'm Worth It" was provided to me by the author and the publisher, via TLC Book Tours.
 I was not compensated for this review and as always, my thoughts and opinions are my own.